Cherrybrook SSP Village Square 2 Copy

 The government land at Cherrybrook Station was nominated as a State Significant Precinct by the Minister for Planning and Public Spaces in 2019.

-Landcom is seeking to change the zoning to enable a lively mixed-use centre to be developed next to the station.
-Feedback from community consultation has informed the rezoning application, which is being assessed by the Department of Planning and Environment.
+Landcom sought approval to change the zoning to enable a lively mixed-use centre to be developed next to the station.
+Feedback from community consultation informed the rezoning proposal, which was assessed by the Department of Planning, Housing and Infrastructure and approved in December 2022.

-The rezoning application proposes amendments to the Hornsby Local Environmental Plan 2013 and seeks approval for a site-specific Development Control Plan (Design Guide).
+The rezoning proposed amendments to the Hornsby Local Environmental Plan 2013 and sought approval for a site-specific Design Guide.
 This planning framework includes controls relating to various aspects of future development, such as building heights, open space provision and setbacks.
-The application includes a Reference Scheme that shows development possibilities under the proposed rezoning.
-The Reference Scheme is indicative only, the development of the Cherrybrook SSP will require additional detailed planning approvals should the site be rezoned.
+The application included a Reference Scheme to demonstrate development possibilities under the proposed rezoning.
+The Reference Scheme is indicative only, the development of the Cherrybrook SSP will require additional detailed planning approvals prior to construction commencing.

-Landcom is preparing a rezoning application for 7.7 hectares of government-owned land on behalf of Sydney Metro.
-The land includes the Cherrybrook Station, commuter car park, the station access road, and developable vacant land to the north and east of the station.
+Landcom prepared a rezoning proposal for 7.7 hectares of government-owned land on behalf of Sydney Metro.
+The land included the Cherrybrook Station, commuter car park, the station access road (i.e Bradfield Parade), and developable vacant land to the north and east of the station.
 The vacant land adjacent to the station, covering 3.5 hectares, will be the focus of new development.

 A map of the area is available here.

-You can find out more about the planning process for State Significant Precincts on the Department of Planning and Environment’s website.
+You can find out more about the planning process for State Significant Precincts on the Department of Planning Housing and Infrastructure website.

-Why does the land need to be rezoned?
+Why did the land need to be rezoned?

-The land is currently zoned R2 Low Density Residential and sits within an area of established low density, residential homes, many of which are on large blocks.
+The land was zoned R2 Low Density Residential and sits within an area of established low density, residential homes, many of which are on large blocks.

 Planning for development around Cherrybrook Station has been ongoing since 2013 to identify opportunities for new mixed use development around the station to take advantage of the easy access to nearby business and entertainment districts provided by the metro.
-The current low density residential zoning does not accommodate the mix of uses anticipated for the site in the future.
+The previous low density residential zoning did not accommodate the mix of uses anticipated for the site in the future.

-The new zoning will would enable the site to become a thriving local hub for living, shopping, working, going out and community gathering.
+The approved re- zoning will enable the site to become a thriving local hub for living, shopping, working, going out and community gathering.

 Has Hornsby Shire Council been consulted?

 Landcom continues to liaise with Hornsby Shire Council to discuss planning for the Cherrybrook SSP.
-Hornsby Shire Council were consulted during the public exhibition and will be kept updated as the Department of Planning and Environment assesses the application.
+Hornsby Shire Council were consulted during the public exhibition and will be kept updated as the Department of Planning, Housing and Infrastructure continues to review the planning control as part of the recent NSW Government announcement to rezone land in the Cherrybrook Precinct to increase density closer to the station.

-Under the proposed rezoning, development could include a mix of uses including retail, residential, services, community and open spaces.
+Under the approved rezoning, future development will include a mix of uses such as including retail, residential, services, community and open spaces.

-• Landcom, on behalf of landowner Sydney Metro, has prepared the Cherrybrook State Significant Precinct (Cherrybrook SSP) rezoning application and Reference Scheme for the land adjacent to Cherrybrook Station, located on the northern side of Castle Hill Road in Hornsby Shire Local Government Area.
+Landcom, on behalf of landowner Sydney Metro, prepared the Cherrybrook Station State Significant Precinct (Cherrybrook SSP) rezoning proposal for the government -owned land immediately adjacent to Cherrybrook Station, located on the northern side of Castle Hill Road in Hornsby Shire Local Government Area.

-To support coordinated planning, Landcom is working closely with the Department of Planning and Environment and local councils.
+To support coordinated planning, Landcom is continuing to work closely with the Department of Planning, Housing and Infrastructure and local councils.

-How much open space and community space will be included?
+How much open space and community space will be delivered?

 Landcom acknowledges opportunities for the government land to provide public spaces within walking distance to the station.
-A Social Infrastructure Needs Assessment was completed in close collaboration with Hornsby Shire Council to understand future community needs, including the open space and community facility requirements.
+In support of the rezoning proposal, a Social Infrastructure Needs Assessment was prepared in consultation with Hornsby Shire Council to understand future community needs, including the open space and community facility requirements.

 • more than one hectare of public open space including a village square, community open space and environmental space around the pond and next to the Blue Gum High Forest

-• a minimum 1,300mmultifunctional community space to house a multi-purpose community centre, this may include a library.
+• a minimum 1,300sqm of community floor space to house a multi-purpose community centre, which may include a library.

 Will the Blue Gum High Forest be protected?